The Poisoned Generation

 It helped that Gambel’s work had attracted the interest of lawyers from other firms that had experience suing HANO.
 Among them was Joe Bruno Sr., a trial lawyer known for taking on huge cases.
 In contrast to Gambel, then a fledgling business lawyer at a small firm with an environmentalist streak, Bruno was television’s idea of a lawyer, and he was known even then for taking on big cases against big companies after big disasters.

-At the time, Bruno was helping plaintiffs win the “Great New Orleans Train Robbery,” a multibillion-dollar judgment—later overturned for a much lower amount—against railroad company CSX for a massive chemical fire.
+At the time, Bruno was helping plaintiffs win the “Great New Orleans Train Robbery,” a multibillion-dollar judgment—later overturned for a much lower amount—against the railroad company CSX for a massive chemical fire.
 He took on Shell Oil after a 1988 explosion at a refinery in Diamond, Louisiana, but the case was derailed by his confession that he’d paid a Shell insider $5,000 to come forward as a witness.
 While Gary Gambel had accidentally hooked himself a whale, Joe Bruno was a lawyer who hunted them.

 Bruno had represented one of the earlier plaintiffs in a lead-poisoning suit against HANO, in which a judge handed down a million-dollar judgment that the plaintiff couldn’t collect because of insufficient liability coverage.
 But his approach informed the gambit the plaintiffs needed to try to be able to recoup something.
 In that first case, Bruno’s team had found that HANO’s private-property manager had a limited pool of liability insurance and could be successfully sued.